FormidableLabs/victory/docs/src/content/docs/victory-brush-container.md

 `type: "x" || "y"`

-When the `brushDimension` prop is set, brushing will only be specific to the to the given dimension (either "x" or "y"), and the entire domain of the other dimension will be highlighted.
+When the `brushDimension` prop is set, brushing will only be specific to the given dimension (either "x" or "y"), and the entire domain of the other dimension will be highlighted.
 When this prop is not specified, highlighting will occur along both dimensions.